 A reservation on Playa Moin at the province of Limon has been raided by six armed men, taking a total of 1,520 Leatherback Sea Turtle eggs.
+Volunteer workers were bound, gagged and held at gunpoint as the poachers took the eggs from the 19 hatcheries in the facility.

 Leatherback Sea Turtles is a critically endangered species, and Costa Rica has 2 national parks devoted to the preservation of these marine animals.
 However, Playa Moin is not under the jurisdiction of these national parks.